-The aim of this course is to improve students’ listening/speaking, reading/writing skills of English language and to prepare them to take C&G ESOL Assessment in 4 skills.
+The aim of this course is to improve students’ listening/speaking, reading/writing skills of English language and to prepare them to take C&G ESOL Assessment.
 I will teach the students how to ask and give information at work, at shops, at the surgery, at the library, bus/train station etc. Students will learn how to use Past Simple, and Present Simple.

 They will learn how to fill the forms, write letters, and short texts.
-They will learn to read different texts from different sources, such as leaflets, tickets, books, etc. Group is differentiated and all levels are welcomed.
-Pre E learners with learning difficulty will be supported by one to one tutor.
+They will learn to read different texts from different sources, such as leaflets, tickets, books, etc. Course is differentiated, all levels are welcomed.

 Tutor: Zara Handley

 Venue: Greenway Community Centre, Trent Lane, Nottingham, NG2 4DF